Sign Up

 "Stop harassing me.
 I am going to the Dean right now."

-While the majority of reported cases of sexual harassment involve a male harassing a female, the situation could be reversed.
+While most reported cases of sexual harassment involve a male harassing a female, the situation could be reversed.
 For example, Audra could harass Bobby.
-Additionally, harassment can occur between members of the same sex.
-Students who do not want to report matters to school officials may contact the US Department of Education's Office of Civil Rights (OCR).
-Information is available on their webpage.
-The Department of Education requests that complaints are filed within 180 days of the alleged harassment.
+Additionally, harassment can occur between members of the same gender or non-cisgendered persons.

-The CA Fair Employment and Housing Act (FEHA) prohibits the workplace wrongful behaviors of:
+California’s Fair Employment and Housing Act (FEHA) prohibits the following wrongful behaviors in the workplace:

 • Discrimination